 Leaving the cover off is not a very good idea, so one has to find a solution to stabilise the temperature of the oscillator, avoiding the sudden changes.

 Although Icom have changed the firmware of the 9700 to automatically recalibrate to a 10 MHz reference, the video below shows that the calibration lags the changes due to temperature changes when the fan starts, leading to a “swing” in the waterfall, which impairs decoding.
-The swing is over 20 Hz (on 432 MHz) which would imply that FT8 will not work altogether and I doubt if the AFC with modes like JT65 is able to compensate for the swing.
+The drift is over 20 Hz (on 432 MHz) which would imply that FT8 will not work altogether and I do not know if the AFC with modes like JT65 is able to compensate for such excessive drift.